cylondata/twister2/docs/docs/examples/tset/tset_source.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Twister2 internally calls the hasNext function to check if anymore data is available from the source.
+Twister2 internally calls the hasNext function to check if data is available from the source.
 If data is available, it will call next() function to retrieve and feed the data into the pipeline.

 ## Running this example